Skip to main content

 • involves collaboration with families and other involved professionals

-• requires attention to the needs of the individual child
+• requires attention to the strengths, interests and needs of the individual child

 Inclusive practice leads to benefits and a strong sense of belonging for all children.

-For related information see Inclusion and the EYLF (Early Years Learning Framework).
+For related information see Inclusion and the EYLF V2.0

-A barrier may be defined as any constraint in the preschool setting that prevents a child from fully participating in the program.
+A barrier may be defined as any element of the preschool setting that prevents a child from fully participating in the program.
 Barriers may present in a variety of ways.
-A barrier may potentially lead to conflict between educators and parents around appropriate support in the preschool.
 Examples of barriers to inclusion may be:

-• Inflexible routines or practices that are not responsive to children’s needs.
+• Inflexible routines or practices that are not responsive to children

-• Lack of confidence, skills and/or knowledge for team members.
+• Limited confidence, skills and/or knowledge of educators

-1. Identifying and acknowledging barriers is the first step to building bridges to successful inclusion.
-This is achieved through critically reflecting on all aspects of your program and practice.
-Take time to specifically consider how your preschool may be experienced by a child with developmental differences and their families.
-Don’t forget to reflect on this with all of your senses!
+Identifying and acknowledging barriers is the first step to building bridges to successful inclusion.
+Take time to specifically consider how your preschool may be experienced by a child with developmental differences and their family.
+Don’t forget to reflect on this with all of your senses.

-3. Finally set a date to review your plan.
-Consider what has and has not helped to address the inclusion barrier, why this is the case and what changes you need to make to the plan as you move forward.
+Action the plan and set dates to review your PP&AP as a team throughout the year (adding this to the agenda of a staff meeting each term is one way to facilitate this) *.
+Consider what has and has not helped to address the inclusion barriers, why this is the case and what changes you need to make to the plan moving forward.
+Communicate with your Preschool Inclusion Consultant to request support where needed.

 Situation Barrier Bridge